Licancabur Lake: Biology

 In 1981, archeologists discovered that Licancabur Lake hosts plankton.
 Despite the high ultraviolet radiation, organisms can be found in the radiation-exposed parts of the water column, including at the lake surface at noon.

 Owing to the extreme environmental conditions, the biodiversity of high-altitude lakes like Licancabur Lake has been studied.
 A total dissolved carbon content of 2.44 mg/L has been found in the lake.
 The amount of cells found in sediments of the lake increases with the depth of the sediments; archea are only present beneath 2.5 m.
 Microbial mats containing cyanobacteria have been found on the lake bottom.

 Typical bacterial taxa are Actinomycetota, Bacteroidota, and Betaproteobacteria.
 Overall, at such high lakes only a limited amount of bacterial taxa can be found.
 The Pseudomonadota and Bacteroidota dominate the community of Licancabur Lake bacteria, something that has also been found in other lakes in similar environments in Tibet and northwest Argentina.
 There are more bacterial species in the lake than archean ones.
 Cyanobacteria are mostly taxa which display nitrogen fixing such as Calothrix, Nodularia and Nostoc.
+Other organisms are involved in sulfur metabolism.
 There are noticeable differences in the bacterial communities in shallow and deep waters.

 Cyanobacterial genomic sequences resemble these of geothermal and cold environments.
 Most genomic sequences isolated in Licancabur lake have less than 95% similarity to cultured species, with about 37% of all cyanobacteria observed being new species.

 Coloured copepods were observed to form swarms in the lake; some in November 2006 were found at the lake surface and others hidden between rocks.
 Two cladoceran, two ostracod and one testate amoeba species were originally discovered in Licancabur Lake.
 The zooplankton species identified at Licancabur are widespread in South America, in one case reaching Antarctica.

 Animal species that have been identified in Licancabur Lake include the cladoceran crustacean Alona altiplana, the calanoid copepod Boeckella titicacae, alternatively identified as Boeckella gracilipes, the cladoceran Daphniopsis chilensis which may be endemic to the lake, the cladoceran crustacean Pleuroxus fryeri, and the testate amoeba Scutiglypha cabrolae.
 One species each of a testate amoeba, a chironomid, a rotifer, two species of copepods, and three species of cladocerans were reported in 2009.
 The larva of the chironomid midge is also the highest find of a chironomid midge, surpassing Tibetan specimens.